Position: Wildlife Rehabilitation Intern

 Applicants must be 18 years of age or older.
 Previous rehabilitation experience is an asset but not required.
 All interns must provide proof of vaccination for tetanus and rabies*.
 Non-Canadian applicants require proof of a valid work visa.

-To apply, please provide a covering letter (including your availability and preferred terms, vaccination status, what you hope to gain from an internship and how you will contribute to our team), resume and two written references by email, email@example.com .
-Please apply early as applications are reviewed as they are received, and no later than February 28.
-Preference will be given to applicants who apply for internships greater than three months.
+To apply, please provide a covering letter (including your availability and preferred terms, vaccination status, what you hope to gain from an internship and how you will contribute to our team), resume and two written references by email to info @ rideauwildlife.org.
+Preference will be given to applicants who apply for a term greater than three months.
 Applicants are interviewed on a first-come, first-served basis.

 * Rabies Vaccine Information

 The rabies pre-exposure vaccine is a series of three injections given in your arm over the course of one month.
 You can obtain a prescription and get your injections from your family doctor, and order the vaccine from any pharmacy.
 You can also get the vaccines from a travel clinic without a prescription.
 Most health plans cover such vaccinations.
 If not, the cost is about $700.
 To check if your health plan covers the vaccine, you will need the following Drug Identification Numbers: RabAvert – DIN 02267667; Imovax – DIN 01908286.
 If you have had the rabies vaccine in the past, you need to provide proof of protective titre levels (blood test for levels of antibodies) every two years, which you can obtain from your family doctor.